-During FY20, IPH conducted due diligence to assess the modern slavery risks that exist across the IPH Group, including in the operations and supply chains of all Group Businesses.
+IPH has conducted due diligence to assess the modern slavery risks that exist across the IPH Group, including in the operations and supply chains of our member firms and corporate shared services teams.

-This due diligence process involved working with our Group Businesses to obtain details of the external suppliers used by each business and then conducting a risk assessment of each Group Business' external suppliers to identify those suppliers which may have a higher potential exposure to modern slavery risk.
-The risk assessment was based on guidance provided by the Australian Government's Border Force Department.
+This due diligence process is ongoing and involves working with our member firms and shared services teams to obtain details of their external suppliers and then conducting a risk assessment of each external supplier to identify those suppliers which may have a higher potential exposure to modern slavery risk.
+This risk assessment is based on guidance provided by the Australian Government's Border Force Department.
+For those suppliers deemed to be at higher potential risk of engaging in modern slavery practices, direct assurances are sought from each such supplier.